OUR RESTORE IS TEMPORARILY NOT ACCEPTING THESE ITEMS:

 The ReStore is Habitat Northumberland's non-profit home improvement centre.
 Our shelves are stocked with new and gently-used home improvement supplies and decor items donated to us by homeowners and businesses.
 Everything is available at discounted rates with NO HST.

 Because we constantly receive new inventory, every trip to the ReStore offers a unique opportunity to discover a fantastic deal.

 The money raised from the sale of items at the ReStore pays for the administrative costs of Habitat for Humanity Northumberland.
 By covering our own administrative costs, we are able to divert all financial donations towards building homes for local families.

 LET US HELP SAVE YOU MONEY!!

 Renovating?
-Contact the ReStore and our salvage team will dismantle your old kitchen and/or bathroom and/or countertops - transport them to be sold PLUS we'll give you a charitable tax receipt for its sale value!
+Contact the ReStore and our salvage team will dismantle your old kitchen / bathroom / countertops - transport them to be sold at the ReStore PLUS we'll give you a charitable tax receipt for their sale value!

 If you have other material donations you'd like to send our way, give a call to our helpful ReStore staff and they'll let you know how best to get them to us - with large items, we will even pick them up from your home.